February in New Orleans

 Black History Month

-Citywide events, performances, showcases, and community service efforts take place all month long in celebration of Black History Month.
+Though Black history is celebrated year-long, citywide events, performances, showcases, and community service efforts take place in celebration of Black History Month.
 Take part in the planned events or create your own with our New Orleans Black History Itinerary.
+Read our Self-Guided Black-Owned Food Tour to support local Black-owned restaurants.
+View our Black-owned Business Guide here.

 Valentine’s Day

 New Orleans is full of opportunities to sweep your special someone off their feet.
 Choose between romantic dining options, live music and performing arts, riverboat cruises, and much more.
 Check out our Valentine’s Day page or our romantic itinerary for inspiration and events centered around this celebration of love.
-And if you’d rather celebrate the friends in your life, we have a Galentine’s Day itinerary as well.
+Check here for the latest V-day happenings.

 What is the Weather in February in New Orleans?

 Like most other things in New Orleans, February weather can be unpredictable.
-One minute you're working up a sweat trying the catch beads along the parade route and the next minute you'll be wishing you had opted for long sleeves.
-Layers will be your best friend.
+One minute you're working up a sweat trying the catch beads along the parade route and the next minute you'll be wishing you had opted for long sleeves, gloves, and a scarf.
+Luckily, February is one of our sunnier months, meaning layers will be your best friend.
 Keep a light jacket that can easily be stowed away or tied around your waist in case the weather takes a turn.
+Load up on the sunscreen and bring a hat - that sun is no joke!

 Best practice for Mardi Gras attire is to wear shoes that are comfortable and that you don’t mind getting a little dirty, especially in the official Mardi Gras colors of purple, green, and gold.
 Check out our page on Mardi Gras costume ideas to find what works best for you and be sure to browse our list of costume shops and boutiques (particularly on Magazine Street) for all your Carnival gear needs.

-Your top two must-eat cuisine options for February are king cake and crawfish.
+Your top two must-try cuisine options for February are king cake and crawfish.
 King cake (and king cake flavored items) are abundant throughout Carnival season, and whether you’re a king cake aficionado or haven’t tried a slice, our Guide to King Cake has everything you need to find the dessert of your dreams.
-Although crawfish is available year-round, Mardi Gras and crawfish go together like peanut butter & jelly.
+Locals look forward to the winter for peak crawfish season.
 Grab a pound or two at different eateries across the city.
 First timer?
 Don’t fret.
-This Guide to Crawfish has everything you need including where to get it, how to peel it and even where you can host your own crawfish boil.
+Our Guide to Crawfish has everything you need including where to get it, how to peel it and even where you can host your own crawfish boil.
+And for the not-so-faint of heart, try the best of both worlds with Bywater Bakery's Crawfish King Cake!

 Additional February Resources